ParallelMaths/parallel/pages/9-05-breakfast-curiosity-part2.md

 ## 1. Fermi questions

 Last week, I asked you a question about pouring the UK’s cereal bowls into Wembley stadium.
 This sort of question is known as a Fermi question, because the great physicist Enrico Fermi enjoyed asking his students these questions.
-They generally involve some guesswork, some general knowledge and arithmetic.
+They generally involve some guesswork, some general knowledge and some arithmetic.
 Here are two more Fermi questions for you to think about.

 ::: problem id=1_1 marks=2
 __1.1.__ How many times could you say the alphabet in 24 hours?
 Assume that you will need to take appropriate breaks and will speak at a __normal__ pace.